Azure-Samples/nested-virtualization-image-builder/images/windowsserver2022/README.md

     --destination-port-range 80
 ```

 It may take a few minutes for the VM to be in the running state and the NSG rule to take effect.
-Once the VM is running, navigate to the public IP address of the newly creted VM.
+Once the VM is running, navigate to the public IP address of the newly created VM.

 You should see a web page of the following: